Devotions

 First Year They Sleep

 Years ago, I visited an older parishioner of mine.
-While sitting and talking at her kitchen table, I looked out the window and noticed row after row of peonies with their large, drooping blossoms covering her backyard.
-Commenting on their beauty, she insisted that I take some for my yard.
-A few days later I […]
+While sitting and talking at her kitchen table, I looked out the window and noticed row after row of peonies with […]

 Read More